Improve your fleet operations by tracking vehicle accident statistics

 According to the International Loss Control Institute, for every £1 an insurer pays out, the uninsured losses can be as much as between £8 and £53!

 Concern for company personnel and other motorists, liability exposure and accident-related costs all drive up the need for more focused safety efforts among fleets.
 By taking proactive steps to reduce accidents among their mobile work forces, companies that are working on finding ways to avoid preventable accidents are employing several programs and approaches that do work.

 Accident rates have been known to reduce by as much as 38% after drivers have been through advanced driver training courses.

 Measures that a fleet manager can take are a combination of programs, policies and technology including:

 Implementing training.
-This is to promote safe driving behaviors and address issues such as speeding and hard braking.
-Driver training programs can also be used to counter negligence claims made during accident litigation.
+This is to promote safe driving behaviours and address issues such as speeding and hard braking.
+Fleet driver safety training can also be used to counter negligence claims made during accident litigation.

 Adopting vehicle safety technologies.
 These include optional systems for an additional cost.
 Currently, vehicle manufacturers are making safety technology previously found only on upscale models available on typical fleet vehicles.